 This award is not presented on any regular basis but is given sporadically to deserving individuals for exceptional service to the Society on a one-time or short-term basis.
 Nominations should include at least one letter of support in addition to the nomination letter describing the nominee’s contributions.
 Awardees are given a plaque.

-This award acknowledges exceptional work by beginning scientist.
-The award is given to someone who is less than 7 years past receiving the Ph.D.
+Originally begun with a grant from the Burroughs Wellcome Fund (then called the Young Investigator Award), this award acknowledges exceptional work by beginning scientists.
+The award is given to someone who is less than seven years past receiving the Ph.D.
 The work commended must have been carried out independently of the advisor, and be independent of the doctoral work.
 Nominations must come from outside of the lab or research unit in which the individual works and must include the nominee’s CV.
 The award includes a plaque and $1500 toward travel/registration expenses to the ASP meeting at which the individual is invited to present a featured talk.

 Please send nominations to: